 For more information, see HDX Insight in the Linux Virtual Delivery Agent documentation, and HDX Insight in the Citrix Application Delivery Management service documentation.

 Multi-monitor layout persistence

 This feature retains the session monitor layout information across endpoints.
-The session appears at the same monitors as configured.
+The sessions appear on the same monitors as configured.

 This feature requires the following: